Decomposition of the longest element of the Weyl group using factors corresponding to the highest roots: Introduction

 For any $J \subseteq S$, denote by $W_J$ the subgroup of $W$ generated by $J$, and by $\Delta_J \subseteq \Delta$ the subset corresponding to $J$.
 The subgroups of the form $W_J$ are referred as {\it standard parabolic subgroups}.

-\begin{theorem} The longest element $w_0 \in W$ is decomposed into the product of several ($\leq n$) reflections corresponding to mutually orthogonal (not necessarily simple) roots, each of which is either a highest root for some subset $\Delta_J \subseteq S$ or is a simple root, see Tables \ref{tab_factoriz_all} and \ref{tab_max_orhog_set}. \end{theorem}
+\begin{theorem} The longest element $w_0 \in W$ is decomposed into a product of several ($\leq n$) reflections corresponding to mutually orthogonal roots, each of which is either the highest root of some subset $\Delta_J \subseteq S$ or is a simple root, see Tables \ref{tab_factoriz_all} and \ref{tab_max_orhog_set}. \end{theorem}